hugo-fixit/FixIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

     # Home page profile
     [params.home.profile]
       enable = true
+      # Gravarar mirror site domain, when empty, www.gravatar.com will be used
+      gravatarSite = ""
       # Gravatar Email for preferred avatar in home page
       gravatarEmail = ""
       # URL of avatar shown in home page